Giga-Green Giga-Green

 Develop a plan (POA&M)

-Your Plans of Actions and Milestones (POA&M) document is exactly that, your organizations technical debt against the checked DFARS box.
-But, it is not all doom and gloom.
+Your Plan of Action and Milestones (POA&M) document is exactly that — your organization’s technical debt against the checked DFARS box.
+But it is not all doom and gloom.

 Remediate (tricky part)